-Tom Coosemans, general manager of Smulders Projects UK, which stands on the banks of the Tyne, said that the firm has seen first-hand how the area can quickly meet the needs of business.
-Smulders produce steel structures used in the foundation of offshore wind turbines.
+Tom Coosemans, General Manager of Smulders Projects UK, which stands on the banks of the Tyne, said that the firm has seen first-hand how the area can quickly meet the needs of business.

-He said: “We opened our facility in Wallsend at the beginning of last year due to the increasing demand for our services from the UK’s growing wind energy sector.
+He said: “We opened our facility in Wallsend due to the increasing demand for our services from the UK’s growing wind energy sector.